Miriam A. Perry,

 Judge Valvo is a member of the American Judges Association, the State Bar of Michigan, the Washtenaw County Bar Association, the Ypsilanti Bar Association, the Women Lawyer's Association-Washtenaw County, is Secretary of the Michigan District Judges Association, and is a Fellow of the Michigan State Bar Foundation.

-Joseph F. Burke, Chief Judge Pro Tempore
+Joseph F. Burke, Judge

 Joseph F. Burke was appointed to the 15th Judicial District Court bench by Governor Rick Snyder on February 15, 2012.
 He was appointed by the Michigan Supreme Court as Chief Judge effective January 1, 2016.
 He presides over general civil provider cases and drunk driving cases as well as the specialized Sobriety Court docket.